forsbergsskola-se/201-algorithms-and-datastructures-Jacob-Roming/README.md

 The obvious problem here would be that the selected goal would very rarely be the most efficient place to meet up, so the failure rate would be very high.
 Upsides would be a potentially low usage of computer resources.

+Thus this approach can be considered to be equal to NoSort or BogoPath.

 ### **Knowing where to meet up**
 To make an actual effort to find the most efficent node to meet up on the cost to travel to a node needs to be saved, once for each player.
 We can then add the cost of each player traveling to the node together to the get total value of how expensive it would be to have every player travel there.